-As many people have learned in the past two years when pulled over for a suspected DUI, if you decline to take a breath alcohol test, the Jefferson Parish Sheriff’s Department will obtain a warrant to take your blood by needle from your arm.
+As many people have learned in the past few years when pulled over for a suspected DUI, if you decline to take a breath alcohol test, the Jefferson Parish Sheriff’s Department will obtain a warrant to take your blood by needle from your arm.
 You have no right or option to refuse.
 Typically, this is called a “no refusal” policy and has been adopted by many Louisiana Parishes, as well as in many other states.

 What Happens When the Sample Is Positive for Drugs or Alcohol?